Domestic abuse allegations against Keith Ellison cannot be substantiated, Dems' lawyer says

 “The fact that both parties only care if it scores political points is hypocritical,” she added.
 “Do you think a person who has dealt with any form of abuse by politicians is thinking about politics?
 No, we & are families are trying to heal.”

-Fox News’ Lukas Mikelionis and The Associated Press contributed to this report.
+Fox News’ Mike Emanuel, Lukas Mikelionis and The Associated Press contributed to this report.